tap on tap off - frequently asked questions

 No, each person needs to use a unique payment method when tapping on (eg. an alternative bank card or device).
 You will still be able to buy multiple tickets from the driver with cash or contactless - just tell the driver what ticket you want before paying like in a shop, or buy on our app.

-Yes.
-You can tap in and out on any bus within the simplyReading zone, including Thames Valley Buses, Thames Travel and Carousel Buses.
+If you are using our multi-operator Reading All-Bus ticket you can also tap on and off on Thames Travel and Carousel Buses services.
 You will never pay more than the Reading All-Bus day ticket price if travelling within the simplyReading zone.

 Can I buy a boost, student or group ticket?